srishti-khandelwal-coindcx/rest-api/source/index.html.md

 ```

-Use this endpoint to fetch orders and its details which include all buy/sell related orders
+Use this endpoint to fetch orders and optionally its details which include all buy/sell related orders

 ### HTTP Request